Keith Green: Ministry

-In 1975, the Greens, new believers in Jesus Christ as their Lord and Savior, began taking people who needed help into their small home in the suburbs of Los Angeles, in the San Fernando Valley.
+In 1975, the Greens, newly converted to Christianity, began taking people who needed help into their small home in the suburbs of Los Angeles, in the San Fernando Valley.
 Both were staff songwriters for CBS Records in Hollywood for two years and used their income to support all who came.
 Early on, their close friend and Christian recording artist, Randy Stonehill, who was struggling at the time, stayed for a while.
 Their home was later dubbed "The Greenhouse" – a place where people grow.
 The Greens continued to open their home but mostly to strangers in need.
 They eventually ran out of space and, purchasing the home next door to their own and renting an additional five homes in the same neighborhood, they provided a safe environment of Bible studies and practical discipleship to young and old alike.
 The majority were teenagers and those of college age.
 Much to the consternation of neighbors, there came to be 75 people living in the Greens' homes and traipsing down the suburban streets—including recovering drug addicts, bikers, a few prostitutes, abused women, and many single pregnant girls all needing shelter and safety.
 Some were referred to the Greens by other ministries and shelters, but most just crossed their path during their normal life at home and on the road.
 In 1977, the Greens' personal outreach became a nonprofit ministry they called Last Days Ministries.
 Green also became an ordained minister, seeing his music as a tool of his ministry.

 Green's initial tone of ministry was influenced by the words of Jesus in the Bible.
 Later, he was also influenced by his friends, authors and teachers Winkie Pratney, and Leonard Ravenhill, who pointed him to Charles Finney, a nineteenth-century revivalist preacher who preached the holiness of God to provoke conviction in his hearers.
 During his concerts he would often exhort his listeners to repent and commit themselves more wholly to following Christ.
 Through relationships with Loren Cunningham the founder of Youth with a Mission (YWAM), missions leader John Dawson, and a trip with his wife to overseas missions projects, Green saw the worldwide need for missionaries.
 He believed that all Christians needed to have at least a brief stint on the mission field.
 He also realized he was often too hard on growing believers and his assurance of God's unconditional love for him grew as well.
 This transition is evident in his music beginning with So You Wanna Go Back to Egypt in 1980.
 He described the changes he went through in his next-to-last article for the Last Days Magazine.